TurkeyBoards/OS_Keyboards/README.md

 # Open Source Keyboard Firmware Repository

-Welcome to the official firmware repository for the open source keyboards sold by [Your Brand Name].
-This repository contains firmware, configuration files, and additional resources for each keyboard we support.
+Welcome to the official files repository for the open source keyboards sold by TurkeyBoards.
+This repository contains the firmware, configuration files, STL 3D Printable Case files, and any additional resources for each keyboard we support.

 ## Contents